Calmarius/pl2019_3/README.md

 ## The tokens

 One higher level the language is comprised of tokens.
-A token is a sequence on non-whitespace characters like `foo`, or a sequence of non-quote characters between quotes, e.g.. `"foo bar"`.
+A token is a sequence on non-whitespace characters like `foo`, or a sequence of non-quote characters between quotes, e.g. `"foo bar"`.
 In this quoted form the quotes themselves are escaped as doubling the quotes, e.g. `"Quote in string ""like this"". "` And this is the only escape sequence in the language.

 ## The nodes

 Then the tokens are arranged into a tree structure as nodes.
-There are several kind of nodes.
+There are several kinds of nodes.

-First of all quoted tokens are always turned into string nodes.
+First of all, quoted tokens are always turned into string nodes.
 Non-quoted tokens are interpreted as follows:

 - If the token can fully be interpreted as an integer, then an integer node is created with the parsed value.